allenjamesvinoy14/Evento-Chatbot/README.md

 # Evento-Chatbot
-A chatbot made for 'Evento'
+A chatbot made for 'Evento'.
 Open 'chatbot.ipynb' to get started